avinashpai/Sudoku-Solver/README.md

 # Sudoku-Solver
-A sudoku puzzle solver using recursive backtracking
+A 9x9 sudoku puzzle solver using recursive backtracking.

 Puzzle to be solved: